Gain a comprehensive baseline knowledge of strategic workforce planning that you can apply in the workplace

 Employees need to understand the succession process.
-Transparency should be given to the methods used to judge potential successors and the kinds of jobs that are considered suitable for each individual.
-Hence the previously confidential nature of the succession planning process has been reduced, and advertising of senior internal jobs is more common.
+Transparency is key in the methods used to judge potential successors and the kinds of jobs considered suitable for each individual.
+The previously confidential nature of the succession planning process has declined and advertising of senior internal jobs is more common.

-With openness should go fairness; objective assessments of all available candidates need to be made, and succession development committees (under a variety of names) exist in many large companies to review and challenge key talent and succession plans and to examine how to improve the process.
+Fairness must go with openness and all candidates must be assessed objectively.
+Succession planning committees (under a variety of names) exist in many large organisations to review and challenge decisions and advise on improving the process.

 All employees need to feel empowered to grow or they may opt out of the succession process.
-With the value of diversity and inclusion now widely recognised, employers are increasingly aware of the need to ensure that diverse talents are properly developed and that diversity considerations are built into talent development strategies.
+With the value of inclusion and diversity now widely recognised, employers are increasingly aware that diverse talents should be properly developed.

-The modern version of succession planning takes account of the growing recognition that people need to make their own career decisions and to balance career and family responsibilities.
+Modern succession planning also recognises that people need to make their own career decisions and to balance career and family responsibilities.

 The role of people professionals

-While succession planning needs to be owned by line managers, and should be actively led by the chief executive (who has a key role in ensuring that it’s given importance by other senior managers), HR has a critical role in supporting and facilitating the process.
-HR must compile all the necessary information on potential candidates through designing and managing assessment processes and information support, including the development and maintenance of any relevant databases.
-HR is of course also heavily involved in giving career advice and information to individuals, and assessing and advising on their development needs.
+While succession planning needs to be owned by line managers, it should be actively championed by the leadership team.
+People professionals also have a critical role in supporting and facilitating the process.
+They must compile information on potential candidates by designing and managing assessment processes, and information support such as developing and maintaining relevant databases.
+People professionals have access to confidential information, offer career advice, and have expertise in assessing and advising on individual development needs.

 Links with business planning

-Those responsible for succession planning need to be highly knowledgeable about how the business is likely to evolve, and how such change might affect the numbers involved in succession planning and the skills they must possess for the future.
-This requires a close relationship at a senior level between top managers responsible for shaping the future of the business (including the chief executive) and HR.
+Those responsible for succession planning need to be highly knowledgeable about how the business is likely to evolve.
+It’s important that they avoid talent ‘tunnel vision’ where the focus is purely on current skills needs.
+They must have a good understanding of future strategy and the likely capabilities needed in business critical positions They should understand how change might affect the numbers involved in succession planning and the skills individuals will need in future.
+This requires a close relationship between people professionals and the leaders responsible for shaping the organisation's future.